 When deciding on purchasing FCE software there are many pieces to take into consideration.
 I would suggest having a list of questions so you can compare and decide which would be best for your clinic.

 What do an athletic trainer and an industrial rehab program have in common?
 A lot more then you may think!

-As our industry of physical therapy looks to diversify it's patient population and payer mix, we often seek out to develop programs treating the "industrial athlete" or "injured worker" or simply the "work comp patient."
+As our industry of physical therapy looks to diversify its patient population and payer mix, we often seek out to develop programs treating the "industrial athlete" or "injured worker" or simply the "workers' comp patient."

 "In 2012 workplace injuries accounted for $60 billion in direct medical cost.
 Of this, ergonomic related injuries were 32.5% of this cost or a total direct medical cost of $20.4 billion dollars.
 Wow, $20.4 billion in ergonomic related injuries.
 Yes, billion with a B!"

 Post offer employment testing has become very popular for companies worldwide.
 See what the latest trends are for POETs and learn about the tests you can provide to companies in your area.

 Functional capacity evaluation equipment should be the least expensive aspect of putting in a FCE testing program.
 You don't need to spend thousands of dollars on equipment when there are inexpensive options already on the open market.

 Becoming a Certified Functional Capacity Evaluator will provide increased recognition as an expert in the field of FCEs.
 Get certified today and better market your services.